li3939108/chat_tool/README.md

 Architecuture
 -----------
+The `commons.h` include the constants used in the project.

 The `msg.c` contains the functions to construct the messages sent by server and client, and we have a header file `msg.h` for the function declarations.